Nevada State Route 439: Route description

-SR 439 serves as a four-lane highway connector of US 50 and I-80.
-The south end of the highway is at a roundabout with US 50 in Silver Springs near Silver Springs Airport in Lyon County.
-From there, the road heads northwest into mountainous terrain, providing access to the Tahoe Reno Industrial Center and the Tesla Gigafactory.
-The highway continues to its end at a modified diamond interchange with I-80 in Clark located approximately 17 mi east of Sparks, in Washoe County.
+SR 439 serves as a four-lane highway connector between US 50 and I-80.
+The southern end of the highway is at a roundabout with US 50 in the city of Silver Springs, near Silver Springs Airport in Lyon County.
+From there, the road heads northwest into mountainous terrain, providing access to the Tahoe Reno Industrial Center and the Tesla Gigafactory in Storey County.
+The highway continues northerly to the unincorporated community of Clark, where is crosses the Truckee River (entering Washoe County) and immediately ends at a modified diamond interchange with I-80, approximately 17 mi east of Sparks.